shuvabratadey/ESP-IDF-Free-RTOS/README.md

 Overall, FreeRTOS is a powerful and widely used open-source RTOS that continues to evolve, meeting the needs of developers working on diverse embedded applications.

-## This are some basic Examples of Free RTOS Code Examples in ESP-IDF:
+## This are some basic Example of Free RTOS Codes in ESP-IDF:

 ### Task Create